 Following Christ, Engaging Culture

 Richard Goodwin began teaching at Pathways in 2014.
-He is in the final stages of completing a PhD in Theology through the University of Otago, having previously earned an MA in Theology from Fuller Theological Seminary in Los Angeles, California.
-His doctoral thesis explores the intersection of faith and movies, and he is interested in the ways Christians engage the wider culture, especially with respect to the arts and pop culture.
+He is currently also Adjunct Assistant Professor of Theology and Culture at Fuller Theological Seminary in Los Angeles.
+He earned a PhD in Theology (Otago) and an MA in Theology (Fuller).
+His doctoral thesis explored the intersection of faith and movies, and he is interested in the ways Christians engage the wider culture, especially with respect to the arts and pop culture.
 Prior to theological study, Richard served as a youth pastor for seven years at Raleigh Street Christian Centre in Cambridge.

 Perhaps the biggest motivator in my work at Pathways is seeing people reach their full potential, especially those that have missed opportunities or have had their life options limited in some way.
 What makes this so rewarding for me is being part of a team that actively encourages people, irrespective of their background, to mature into great Christian workers.
 In turn these are the people that will one day go on to help others just like them.